akuhara/SEIS_FILO/docs/parameter_list.md

 ### solve_anomaly

 If this parameter is set to ".true." (or "T"), velocity anomalies are solved for instead of the absolute  values.
-These anomalies are defined relative to a reference velocity model given by users.
+These anomalies are defined relative to a [reference velocity model](reference_velocity_file.md) given by users.
+See [here](model_parameters.md) for more details.

 * Type: Logical